scPRINT use case on BPH¶

 grn_inferer = GNInfer(

-# here we use the most variable genes across the fibroblasts vs the rest
+# here we use the most variable genes across the fibroblasts vs the rest to find the num_genes genes we want to use to compute our gene network

 how="most var across",